bg2slc/java_init_project/README.md

 A simple bash script for creating a java project to the specs of our class, COMP305 Introduction to Java.

+REQUIREMENTS:
+bash, grep, sed

+INSTALLATION:
+Simply move script into any folder in your bin $PATH. /usr/local/bin or
+$HOME/.bin is recommended.

+USAGE:
 Usage: from the command line, run

 $ java_init_project ProjectName